About arc42

 Player

-Play Game
+Play Game vs AI

-The player accesses the web application in their browser and starts a new game of Y. The React frontend displays a board with configurable size.
+The player accesses the web application in their browser and starts a new game of Y against an AI bot.
+The React frontend displays a board with configurable size.
 The player takes turns placing pieces on the board.
 After each player move, the frontend sends the current game state in YEN notation to the Game Server via Nginx.
 The AI responds with its move, which is applied to the board and shown to the player.
 The Game Service persists each move in game.db.
 The system manages turns and checks after each move if the game has ended.
 The process repeats until a victory or defeat condition occurs.

 Player